 A: Yes, if you require an upgrade to your current assistive technology, please submit a new CAP Request Form that identifies the version of your technology, the serial number and the upgrade you need.

-Q: Does CAP provide assistive technology to Wounded Service Members?
+Q: Does CAP provide assistive technology to Active Duty Service Members?

 Q: Does CAP provide assistive technology for federal contractors?

 A: No, CAP does not provide assistive technology for federal contractors.
 That is the responsibility of the employer.
 If the federal agency has contractors working in federal space and/or on federal networks, the agency may opt to provide the contractors with the assistive technology.
 However, it is not CAP policy to purchase assistive technology for contractors.